Best action from first session as Brecel leads Selby

 This content is not available in your location.

-Watch the best shots from the first session of the World Championship snooker final as Belgium's Luca Brecel breezes into a 6-2 lead over England's Mark Selby at the Crucible Theatre.
+Watch the best shots from the first session of the World Snooker Championship final as Belgium's Luca Brecel breezes into a 6-2 lead over England's Mark Selby at the Crucible.

 WATCH LIVE: Brecel leads Selby in World Championship final - play resumes at 19:00 BST